 So I’ve tried to write this probably close to 100 times since my father died.
 How do you explain why you started a company when its origin is so painful.
 I will do my best.
 Please know, I am not a writer but I do have some things that need to be said.
 Please be patient as I open my heart.

 May 23, 2017.
 I wasn’t in the states when it happened, I don’t remember the news reports.
 I don’t remember having to rush to the scene.
 I was actually out of the country.
 Walking through the streets of London with my family.
 I got a text from my brother asking if I could talk.
 Even now there is a strange weakness that comes over me thinking about that moment.
 I told him I needed to get to an area I had a signal and I would FaceTime him.
 A few minutes later I got back to our hotel and I FaceTimed my brother.
 The backdrop seemed strange when I saw him.
 Not something I was familiar with.
 A cold white background, almost sterile.
 And then my sister came into view.
 I immediately knew, at that moment, something was wrong.
 It’s hard to explain.
 There is a connection between siblings that you just know.
 My brother proceeded to communicate a vague situation in a very delicate way.
 It wasn’t that he beat around the bush about what happened, he just didn’t want me to know everything until he knew he could be there for me.
 And then the words came “dad is gone”.
 Everything else is a blur.
 Like a flash of bright light and a deafening silence… The madness of London was all around and I couldn’t see or hear anything.
 And yet at the same time a million thoughts running through my head.
 Maybe this was a blessing?
 You see, my father suffered for years and years.
 In a sense, it was a relief that he had passed because he was not suffering anymore.
 But what I had yet to learn was just how he passed.
 My brother and sister didn’t want me to know exactly what happened.
 In fact I distinctly remember my brother saying to me, “we wanted you to know before you saw anything on the news” followed by “Do NOT look for anything, wait till you come home.
 Please…” I remember falling to the ground right in the streets of London because my knees had no strength to hold me anymore.
 A weight that is unimaginable pushed me to the floor.
 The look on my brother and sisters face was so helpless because they were watching their little brother in pain thousands of miles away and could do nothing.
 I honestly don’t remember anything else of our conversation.
 I was weak and nauseous, battling between anger and sorrow.
 After I got off the phone, I walked to the end of the block, hundreds of people were going about their evening, none were privy to my pain.
 I remember thinking “What did I say last… were we ok?
 How is my Ma dealing with this?”
 A million thoughts rushing like someone just opened a faucet in my brain.
 And then…blank.
 I rushed up to my hotel room.
 I opened up my laptop because I had to know what happened.
 What I found – no news article, no report, only a video.
 The neighbor across from my parents house, for whatever insane reason, videoed the last moments of my dad’s life.
-A video that to this day (three years later) still replays almost every night when I close my eyes.
+A video that to this day (years later) still replays almost every night when I close my eyes.
 What I saw was horrific.
 This is how I found out how my father died on May 23, 2017.

 My father and I didn’t have the greatest relationship.
 I think it may be because we both had similar personalities.
 I tend to want to lead and sadly struggle with an authority problem.
 He was the same way.
 At a young age, as any son would do, I grew to admire the strength of my father.
 He was a Marine!
 Is there anything greater than a Marine?
 I didn’t think so.
 My father wore the badge of a Marine as a tattoo on his left arm.
 The bulldog.
 Standing at only 5’7″ he was the toughest man I knew.
 The only man I ever feared.
 A man that would never quit, could work all day long and never take a break.
 Would push his body to a point I never understood.
 His strengths were his love for his family, his love for God and his willingness to die for both.
 He adored my mother.
 He would call her his papillon (butterfly in French).
 And he loved his children the best way he knew how, for some it would be hard to see from the outside.
 My father battled his demons for years and years.
 That was one of his weaknesses.

-In 1960 my father was given an ultimatum by Pepe (grandfather).
+In 1960 my father was given an ultimatum by my Pepe (grandfather).
 Either he finished high school and get his GED or he was going to ship him out to the military.
 My father never made it past ninth grade.
 He went to the Naval recruiting office, but with the background and record my father had the Navy wouldn’t take him.
 He proceeded to the Air Force, again they wouldn’t take him.
 Then the army, still they wouldn’t take him.
 The last resort my father had was the Marines.
 At 5’7″ and 100 pounds, that’s not what the Marines we’re looking for, but they took him anyways.
 He served from 1960 to 1965.
 His records show that his tours included Haiti and Puerto Rico.
 He served through the Bay of Pigs, the Cold War and the Cuban Crisis, (These facts only discovered after his death).
 My father never spoke to us about the time he served.
 Not because he was not proud of serving.
-I think it’s because he was ashamed of what he did.
+I think it’s because he was ashamed of what he did, what he saw.
 And that’s the part we still don’t know.
 Something happen in time period that would change the rest of his life and ultimately effect ours.
 Shortly after getting out of the Marines my father met my mother.
 They were married in 1966.
 Soon after my sister came then two years later my brother.
 In 1972, my father who struggled for years with the demons that he battled in his mind finally found Hope.
 A Pastor came to his house, saw a broken, beat up man and offered him the hope of Christ.
 Thinking this Pastor was a con man, he threw him out.
 But time after time this Pastor came back around trying to help my father.
 When it got to a point that he knew he could trust him, he finally sat down to listen.
 My father surrendered his life to the Lord.
 A year later I was born.
 In July of 1973.
 My father would always tell me that I was a first baby he ever held.
 He was a hard man just longing for peace.
 And that’s what Christ gave him, peace.

 I always joke that I went through 18 years of Boot Camp.
 That’s what it felt like.
 Being woken up in the morning with my dad yelling “feet on the floor”, and if we didn’t immediately get both feet on the floor he would grab us by our toes and drag us out of bed.
 From teaching my brother and I to never back down from a fight no matter how big the other guy was, to taking care of the ones we love at all costs.
 He made sure we were not quitters, that we were respectful, and that we were willing to stand for and die for what we believed in.
 We were being trained to be warriors in the politest sense.
 Beasts amongst sheep.
 Savage Gentleman.
 We may not have had the typical upbringing, and we have memories some will never understand.
 My father taught me how to use my hands.
 Even at a young age he taught me carpentry skills.
 After the Marines, he began working in construction and ultimately started his own company, Dome construction.
 We didn’t get along very well in the later part of my teens.
 My dad and I were at odds on a lot of things.
 He was very used to saying things and people would just accept it and go along with it.
 That’s how he worked.
 I was quite the opposite.
 If someone told me something I had to understand why.
 That was the main cause of our conflict, not that I questioned my father, I questioned everything, but my respect for him was like no other.